Images shot with Super-Takumar 55mm f1.8

 Riding through the town, there didn’t seem any need to get off the scooter and look for photographs.
 Instead, I headed straight to the beach.

 Grey clouds.
 Wind incoming.
 Middle-aged people on sunbeds.
 Bob Marley.
-I found a coconut to photograph.
+I found a coconut to point my Sony NEX at.

 Feeling reassured as to why I stay at Maenam more often than not, I left the beach took a little walk around town before getting back on the scooter.